neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 ## Neo4j

-Written in Java since YEAR, [Neo4j](http://neo4j.org/) is a scalable, a fully transactional database (ACID) that stores data structured as graphs.
+Written in Java since *YEAR KENNY PLEASE PUT THE YEAR IN*, [Neo4j](http://neo4j.org/) is a scalable, a fully transactional database (ACID) that stores data structured as graphs.
 Designed to be intuitive, high performance and scalable, it has a disk-based, native storage manager optimized for storing graph structures with maximum performance and scalability.
 Neo4j can handle graphs with many billions of nodes/relationships/properties on a single machine, but can also be scaled out across multiple machines for high availability.

-## Swagger
+## Node-Neo4j-Swagger-API

-Developed by Wordnik, Swagger™ defines a standard, language-agnostic interface to REST APIs which allows both humans and computers to discover and understand the capabilities of the service without access to source code, documentation, or through network traffic inspection.
-When properly defined via Swagger, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
+This application uses a Swagger-compliant API written in NodeJS, based off of the [node-neo4j-swagger-api](https://github.com/tinj/node-neo4j-swagger-api) written by [flipside](https://github.com/flipside).

 ## AngularJS

-_What HTML should have been_, AngularJS is an open-source web application framework, assists in the creation of web applications that only require HTML, CSS, and JavaScript on the client side.
+_What HTML should have been_, AngularJS is an open-source web application framework.
+It assists in the creation of web applications that only require HTML, CSS, and JavaScript on the client side.
 Its goal is to augment web applications with model–view–controller (MVC) capability, in an effort to make both development and testing easier.
 AngularJS' two-way data binding is its most notable feature and reduces the amount of code written by relieving the server backend of templating responsibilities.
 Instead, templates are rendered in plain HTML according to data contained in a scope defined in the model.

 # The Domain Model